 - Dinner 5:00PM – 10:00PM Monday – Thursday

 - Dinner 5:00PM – 11:00PM Friday – Saturday

-Valet parking is offered and reservations are accepted by phone and online.
+Valet parking is offered (2 hours free with restaurant validation) and reservations are accepted by phone and online.

 What do you want to try most on the new Katharine menu?